PopchainOrg/PopChain-Original/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 9998 for connections and services them.

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- PopcoinMiner : Generates popcoins (if wallet is enabled).

 - ThreadCheckDarkSendPool : Runs popnode list and sync data update loops